Emeritus

-An emeritus (/ə.ˈmɛ.rᵻ.təs/) or emerita (/ə.ˈmɛ.rᵻ.tə/) is an honorary title granted to someone who retires from a position of distinction, most commonly an academic faculty position, but is allowed to continue using the previous title, as in "professor emeritus".
+An emeritus (/əˈmɛrɪtəs/) or emerita (/əˈmɛrɪtə/) is an honorary title granted to someone who retires from a position of distinction, most commonly an academic faculty position, but is allowed to continue using the previous title, as in "professor emeritus".
+The term emeritus does not necessarily signify a person has relinquished all the duties of their former position.
+They may be obligated or allowed to perform some tasks, though usually in a more limited capacity than full-time.

-In some cases, the term is conferred automatically upon all persons who retire at a given rank, but in others, it remains a mark of distinguished performance (usually in the area of research) awarded selectively on retirement.
+The term is occasionally conferred automatically upon all persons who retire at a given rank, but in others, it remains a mark of distinguished performance (usually in the area of research) awarded selectively on retirement.
 It is also used when a person of distinction in a profession retires or hands over the position, enabling their former rank to be retained in their title.
-The term emeritus does not necessarily signify that a person has relinquished all the duties of their former position, and they may continue to exercise some of them.

 In descriptions of deceased professors emeriti listed at U.S. universities, the title emeritus is replaced by an indication of the years of their appointments, except in obituaries, where it may be used to indicate their status at the time of death.

 Etymology

 Emeritus (past participle of Latin emerere, meaning 'complete one's service') is a compound of the Latin prefix e- (variant of ex-) meaning 'out of, from' and merere (source of 'merit') meaning 'to serve, earn'.
 The word is attested since the early 17th century with the meaning 'having served out one's time, having done sufficient service'.
 The Latin feminine equivalent, emerita (/ə.ˈmɛ.rᵻ.tə/), is also sometimes used, although in English the word emeritus is often unmarked for gender.
 The gender-neutral title Professor Emerit for men and women is available at some universities.

 In most systems and institutions, the rank is bestowed on all professors who have retired in good standing, while at others, it needs a special act or vote.

 Other uses

+Religion

 When a diocesan bishop or auxiliary bishop retires, the word emeritus is added to their former title, i.e., "Archbishop Emeritus of ...".
 The term "Bishop Emeritus" of a particular see can apply to several people, if the first lives long enough.
 The title was applied to the Bishop of Rome, Pope Emeritus Benedict XVI, on his retirement.
 In Community of Christ, the status of emeritus is occasionally granted to senior officials upon retirement.

 In Judaism, emeritus is often a title granted to long-serving rabbis of synagogues or other Jewish institutions.
-In some cases, the title is also granted to chazzans.
-Rabbi Emeritus or Cantor Emeritus is largely an honorific title.
+In some cases, the title is also granted to chazzans or cantors.